Reviews of Books by Betsy Schwarzentraub

 Rev. Dr. Christine Roush, Mission Engagement Specialist for American Baptist Home Mission Societies;

-Swimming Upstream: Reflections on Consumerism and Culture
+author of Swimming Upstream: Reflections on Consumerism and Culture

 Dr. Schwarzentraub has produced an outstanding Stewardship/Generosity resource that will help grow faithful, generous believers for all generations.
 Growing Generous Souls is a great read for clergy and laity who want to lead and develop cultures of generosity and faithful stewardship in the life of their congregation and community.